greim/hoxy/readme.markdown

 Starting Hoxy
 ---------------

-Make sure node is installed on your system.
+Make sure [node.js](http://nodejs.org/) is installed on your system.
 Clone this project.
 Then, stand in the project dir and type:

     node hoxy.js <port>